-- All Bachelor's and Master's degree requirements must be fulfilled within seven consecutive years.
-The normal time to degree for an undergraduate degree is considered to be four years.
-The normal time to degree for a Master's degree is considered to be two and one-half years. - All Doctoral/Ph.D. degree requirements must be fulfilled within nine consecutive years.
-Dissertation continuation for doctoral candidates may not exceed three years without written approval by the Director of the Ph.D. program and/or College Dean.
-The normal time to degree for a Doctoral/Ph.D. degree is considered to be six years.
+- Bachelor's degree requirements must be fulfilled within seven consecutive years.
+The normal time to degree completion for a Bachelor's degree is four years. - Master's degree requirements must be fulfilled within seven consecutive years.
+The normal time to degree completion for a Master's degree is two and one-half years. - Doctor in Education Leadership (Ed.D.) degree requirements must be fulfilled within 4.5 consecutive years.
+The normal time to degree completion for a Doctor in Education Leadership (Ed.D.) degree is three years.